Seven people have been charged as being among members of a group who vandalized several federal buildings on New Year’s Eve in Center City.

 Charged with criminal mischief and related offenses were three people from Pennsylvania: Adam McVicker, 25, of Coatesville; Allison Donohue, 23, of Wallingford; and Josey Augustine, 31, of Royersford; as well as Dustin Callahan, 24, of Farmingdale, N.J

-Charged with attempted arson, risking catastrophe, having an incendiary device, conspiracy, and related offenses were: Jacob Robotin, 25, of Willow Grove; Sydney Miller, 22, of Philadelphia; and Meredith Tooker, 26, no residence given.
+Charged with attempted arson, risking catastrophe, having an incendiary device, conspiracy, and related offenses were: Josie Robotin, 25, of Willow Grove; Sydney Miller, 22, of Philadelphia; and Meredith Tooker, 26, no residence given.

 Philadelphia Police Chief Inspector Mike Cram said Thursday that the detention center at Seventh and Arch streets was tagged with “Antifa-related graffiti.”